K3D-tools/K3D-jupyter/docs/source/basic_usage/index.rst

 Plot options
 ============

-When you create a new plot using the :ref:`k3d.plot <factory.plot>` function, you can specify several options which control the behaviour and appearance of the plot, such as:
+When you create a new plot using the :ref:`plot` function, you can specify several options which control the behaviour and appearance of the plot, such as: